8. Lighting#

 light.quadratic = 0.02f;

 vector.
-Now we need to send the light and material values to the shader using uniforms, replace the existing code with the code below.
+Now we need to send the light and material values to the shader using uniforms, comment out the code used to send the light properties to the shader and add the code below.

 {